virtual-disk-array/vda_doc/source/MultipleServers.rst

 But the etcd cluster is out of the scope of this guide.
 So here we only deploy a single etcd for demo.

+.. note:: In this guide, all the servers are ubuntu20.04 systems.
+But you could depploy them to any linux x86_86 system.

 Launch etcd
 ^^^^^^^^^^^
 Login to the etcd server (192.168.1.16).